andywenk/andy-wenk/static/about.md

 </div>

 I am actually working as the CTO at [Digital Blast GmbH](https://www.digitalblast.com){:target="_blank"} creating our product [Fanblast](https://www.fanblast.com){:target="_blank"} after having worked for 9 years at [sum.cumo](https://www.sumcumo.com){:target="_blank"} in the Management as the Director of the Development division.
 Due to the financial situation the startup is facing, I am open for new challenges up from February 1st 2023.
 If you want to get a first impression of me please have a look at my German [Resume](https://rxresu.me/andywenk/andreas-wenk-cto-de){:target="_blank"} or English [Resume](https://rxresu.me/andywenk/andreas-wenk-cto-en){:target="_blank"}.

+### About me

+#### Leader

+I go ahead and open ways to reach the strategic goals by taking the team with me and removing obstacles.

+#### Farsightedness

+We create a vision, define the mission and with the teams, we tackle and implement.

+#### Communication

+I make sure everyone is fully and transparently informed and make teams and stakeholders talk **to each other** - not **about each other**.

+#### Mentor

+As a mentor I make sure to get the best from the people and teams by sharing my experiences.

+#### Empathetic

+I listen to the people and enable them to be successful.

 ### Contact